 حَافِظُواْ عَلَى الصَّلَوَاتِ والصَّلاَةِ الْوُسْطَى وَقُومُواْ لِلّهِ قَانِتِينَ

 “Keep on offering the prayers and the middle prayer.
 Stand before God respectfully.” (al-Baqarah/the Bull; 2:238)

 The word translated as ‘prayers’ is ‘salawat: الصَّلَوَاتِ’.
 This is the plural form of the word ‘salat: صلاة’ : ‘prayer’.

-In Arabic language, there is a distinct form to name two entities, and the plural form denotes at least three entities.
+In Arabic language, there is a distinct form to name two entities.
+So, the plural form (here, as well as in general) denotes at least three entities.
 Therefore, the word salawat (prayers) denotes at least three prayers.
-But the middle prayer is commanded additionally.
-So, we have to find the next number having ‘middle’ after three, in other words the next odd number after three, which is ‘five’.
-Therefore, considering the prayers and the middle prayer, we find out from Qur’an that the number of prayers is at least five times a day.
+The middle prayer is mentioned as an addition to these.
+So, to be able to find how many times we should pray, we have to find the next number having a ‘middle’ after 3, in other words the next odd number after 3, which is ‘5’.
+Therefore, considering the prayers and the middle prayer, we find out from the Qur’an that the number of prayers is at least five times a day.

 Another verse about the prayer times is:

 وَأَقِمِ الصَّلاَةَ طَرَفَيِ النَّهَارِ وَزُلَفًا مِّنَ اللَّيْلِ إِنَّ الْحَسَنَاتِ يُذْهِبْنَ السَّـيِّئَاتِ ذَلِكَ ذِكْرَى لِلذَّاكِرِينَ

 “Offer the prayer in two parts of the daytime and in the times of the night that are closer to daytime.
 Surely, good works drive away evil works.
 This is the sound information for those who use their knowledge.”
 (Hud 11:114)